RedMadRobot/gradle-version-catalogs/README.md

 ### AndroidX

-The catalog provides the Jetpack libraries.
+The catalog provides some [Jetpack libraries](https://developer.android.com/jetpack/androidx/versions).
 You can find them in the [androidx catalog](versions-androidx/libs.versions.toml).

 ### Redmadrobot